Modern Slavery Act 2015

 Ingeus UK has written policies which serve to address the requirements of the Modern Slavery Act 2015.
 These include:

-Our Code of Conduct is embedded within our organisation and serves to ensure that all members of staff are aware of their responsibilities and commitment to operating ethically, and assist them in making the right choices.
-Our Code of Conduct includes information on our company values, human rights and safeguarding which align closely to the requirements of Modern Slavery.
+Our Code of Conduct is embedded within our organisation and serves to ensure that all employees are aware of their responsibilities and commitment to operating ethically, and assist them in making the right choices.
+It includes information on our company values, human rights and safeguarding which align closely to the requirements of modern slavery.

-Our Equality and Diversity policy is in place to ensure that we treat people fairly and with respect from recruitment through to employment.
-This policy applies to our customers and our staff by fostering a culture which safeguards our customers and staff affording dignity and respect to all.
+Our Equality and Diversity policy is in place to ensure that we treat people fairly and with respect.
+This policy fosters a culture which safeguards our customers and employees, affording dignity and respect to all.

-Our Safeguarding policy sets out the legislative requirements to provide a duty of care, promote positive well-being and provide a clear process for escalating concerns to protect the welfare of individuals.
-This includes Modern Slavery concerns.
-We have also introduced a Modern Slavery Reporting Procedure across our UK business.
-Both the Safeguarding Policy and reporting procedure have been communicated to all UK employees.
+Our Safeguarding policy sets out the legislative requirements to provide a duty of care, promote positive wellbeing and provide a clear process for escalating concerns to protect the welfare of individuals.
+This includes modern slavery concerns.
+We have a Modern Slavery Prevention and Reporting procedure across our UK business.
+All colleagues are aware of the Safeguarding Policy and associated reporting procedure.

-Our recruitment process is in place to ensure that the right staff are employed by the business that demonstrate our values, have high ethical standards, are the right people for the right role and fundamentally meet the requirements of being able to work in the UK.
+Our recruitment process is in place to ensure that we employ people who demonstrate our values, have high ethical standards, are the right people for the right role and fundamentally, meet the requirements of being able to work in the UK.

 UK supplier network and delivery partners